qivwi/qivwi/README.md

 ୨ৎ likes ; **catsieiseis** !!
 DW ofcofc, drawing, plushiesieis!

-୨ৎ dni ; small criticism, hatersisisi, not anything at all tbhs--
+୨ৎ dni ; basic dni criteria, hatersisisi, not anything at all tbhs--

 ୨ৎ i am **SENSITIVE** , so pls dont say negative stuffs like ho, loser or any other even if its a joke !! talk t me back like that if i say it first, or if i am in the mood LLL